stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 while the fright-shaken residue forced by various causes to stay behind could do little more than maintain the basic necessities of a nearly dead city.

-  Business, save for quack doctors with &ldquo;sure cures&rdquo; and &ldquo;preventives&rdquo;
-for use against the fever, fell rapidly to the vanishing-point.
-At first the saloons offered &ldquo;medicated drinks&rdquo;, but soon found that the populace preferred to be duped by charlatans of more professional aspect.
-In strangely noiseless streets persons peered into one another&rsquo;s faces to glimpse possible plague symptoms, and shopkeepers began more and more to refuse admission to their clientele, each customer seeming to them a fresh fever menace.
+  Business, save for quack doctors with  "sure cures " and  "preventives " for use against the fever, fell rapidly to the vanishing-point.
+At first the saloons offered "medicated drinks ", but soon found that the populace preferred to be duped by charlatans of more professional aspect.
+In strangely noiseless streets persons peered into one another's faces to glimpse possible plague symptoms, and shopkeepers began more and more to refuse admission to their clientele, each customer seeming to them a fresh fever menace.
 Legal and judicial machinery began to disintegrate as attorneys and county clerks succumbed one by one to the urge for flight.
 Even the doctors deserted in large numbers, many of them pleading the need of vacations among the mountains and the lakes in the northern part of the state.
-Schools and colleges, theatres and caf&eacute;s, restaurants and saloons, all gradually closed their doors; and in a single week San Francisco lay prostrate and inert with only its light, power, and water service even half normal, with newspapers in skeletonic form, and with a crippled parody on transportation maintained by the horse and cable cars.
+Schools and colleges, theatres and cafés, restaurants and saloons, all gradually closed their doors; and in a single week San Francisco lay prostrate and inert with only its light, power, and water service even half normal, with newspapers in skeletonic form, and with a crippled parody on transportation maintained by the horse and cable cars.